Hittite language: Morphology

-Hittite is the oldest attested Indo-European language, yet it lacks several grammatical features that are exhibited by other early-attested Indo-European languages such as Vedic, Classical Latin, Ancient Greek, Old Persian and Old Avestan.
-Notably, Hittite did not have a masculine-feminine gender system.
+Hittite is the oldest attested Indo-European language, yet it lacks several grammatical features that are exhibited by other early-attested Indo-European languages such as Vedic Sanskrit, Classical Latin, Ancient Greek, Old Persian and Old Avestan.
+Notably, Hittite did not have a masculine–feminine gender system.
 Instead, it had a rudimentary noun-class system that was based on an older animate–inanimate opposition.

 Nouns

 Hittite inflects for nine cases: nominative, vocative, accusative, genitive, dative-locative, ablative, ergative, allative, and instrumental; two numbers: singular, and plural; and two animacy classes: animate (common), and inanimate (neuter).
 Adjectives and pronouns agree with nouns for animacy, number, and case.

 The distinction in animacy is rudimentary and generally occurs in the nominative case, and the same noun is sometimes attested in both animacy classes.
-There is a trend towards distinguishing fewer cases in the plural than in the singular and a trend towards distinguishing the plural in fewer cases.
+There is a trend towards distinguishing fewer cases in the plural than in the singular.
 The ergative case is used when an inanimate noun is the subject of a transitive verb.
 Early Hittite texts have a vocative case for a few nouns with -u, but it ceased to be productive by the time of the earliest discovered sources and was subsumed by the nominative in most documents.
 The allative was subsumed in the later stages of the language by the dative-locative.
 An archaic genitive plural -an is found irregularly in earlier texts, as is an instrumental plural in -it.
 A few nouns also form a distinct locative, which had no case ending at all.

 The examples of pišna- ("man") for animate and pēda- ("place") for inanimate are used here to show the Hittite noun declension's most basic form:

 Verbs

 The verbal morphology is less complicated than for other early-attested Indo-European languages like Ancient Greek and Vedic.
-Hittite verbs inflect according to two general conjugations (mi-conjugation and hi-conjugation), two voices (active and medio-passive), two moods (indicative mood and imperative), two aspects (perfective and imperfective), and two tenses (present, and preterite).
+Hittite verbs inflect according to two general conjugations (mi-conjugation and hi-conjugation), two voices (active and medio-passive), two moods (indicative mood and imperative), two aspects (perfective and imperfective), and two tenses (present and preterite).
 Verbs have two infinitive forms, a verbal noun, a supine, and a participle.
 Rose (2006) lists 132 hi verbs and interprets the hi/mi oppositions as vestiges of a system of grammatical voice ("centripetal voice" vs. "centrifugal voice").